-Benign paroxysmal positional vertigo (BPPV) is one of the most common causes of vertigo — the sudden sensation that you're spinning or that your head is spinning inside.
+Benign paroxysmal positional vertigo (BPPV) is one of the most common causes of vertigo — the sudden sensation that you're spinning or that the inside of your head is spinning.

 Benign paroxysmal positional vertigo is characterized by brief episodes of mild to intense dizziness.
 Symptoms of benign paroxysmal positional vertigo are triggered by specific changes in the position of your head, such as tipping your head up or down, and by lying down, turning over or sitting up in bed.
 You may also feel out of balance when standing or walking.

 Although benign paroxysmal positional vertigo can be a bothersome problem, it's rarely serious except when it increases the chance of falls.
 You can receive effective treatment for benign paroxysmal positional vertigo during a doctor's office visit.

 The signs and symptoms of benign paroxysmal positional vertigo (BPPV) may include:

 The signs and symptoms of BPPV can come and go, with symptoms commonly lasting less than one minute.
 Episodes of benign paroxysmal positional vertigo and other forms of vertigo can disappear for some time and then recur.